Called Into Being

 Now, think about faith for a moment.
 What is faith?
 Faith is the willingness to risk a situation on God — it’s that simple.
 Risking a situation on God’s Word, God’s promise and God’s command.
 The writer to the Hebrews puts it, “Faith is the substance of things hoped for, the evidence of things not seen”.
 You trust God when you can’t see or when you can’t feel or when you don’t have in your hand, the answer to your prayer.
 You trust Him anyway.
 “Though Ye slay me, yet will I trust Him”, said Job.
 The process of trusting God, risking your situation, whatever it may be, on what you know to be the will of God at the time, this is faith.
 Faith risks the outcome of the situation on God.
 God told me to do this, and we’re going to do it.

 I think so often of how things worked back in 1952-53.
-In the summer ’52, we met in all my prayer meeting, at Winona Lake, Indiana.
+In the summer ’52, we met in a all night prayer meeting, at Winona Lake, Indiana.
 And as we prayed, God laid on our hearts that the next country we would visit.
 In our one country at a time evangelistic thrust, in then youth for Christ, would be Japan, and we set off a cablegram as a result of that all my prayer meeting, and the business meeting that followed, and said we’re coming to Japan, next August 1953.
 Get ready, have the campaigns and cottage prayer meetings and train personal workers and so on.
 We sent a long cablegram to him.
 Back came a letter a rather rapidly.
 This arrived then after the convention was over of course, said, “Dear brother Bob, I don’t think you better come.
 The missionaries don’t want you.
 They feel that you would all just bring a lot of camera toting tourists over that would complicate matters and spoil the work that they’ve done, and so they the missionaries don’t want you”.

 Well, we didn’t really know what to do.
 And so we called another prayer meeting.
 This time at the headquarters of the Youth for Christ, which at that time was located in Wheaton on Cross Street, I remember.
 And so we called all of the fellas that we could get together and met and prayed and sought God again there came the feeling — this is what God wants us to do.